 So.
 Yikes.
 That can be a real deal-breaker, giving too much water.

-But going the opposite extreme can be just as hazardous.
+But going to the opposite extreme can be just as hazardous.

-Plants who are underwatered can have some of the same symptoms:
+Plants that are underwatered can have some of the same symptoms:

 • Slowed growth